 A Roll is when a number of dice are rolled at the same time to determine the success or failure of an action.
-There are a variety of Rolls in Anesidora, but the most common are: Skill Checks, Melee Attacks, Ranged Attacks, and Injury Checks.
+There are a variety of Rolls in Anesidora, but the most common are: Skill Checks, Melee Attacks/Defense, Ranged Attack/Cover, and Injury Checks.

 Anesidora is played with special 12 sided Norn Dice.
 They represent how a character’s ability and fate are tested through skill, combat, and pure luck.